mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

      The files are purged in the order they were created.
 If a file to be purged is detected to be in use, the purge stops.
-This means that the purge will stop at the oldest file that a slave is still reading.
+This means that the purge will stop at the oldest file that a replica is still reading.

-     **NOTE:** You should still take precaution not to purge files that a potential slave will need in the future.
-MaxScale can only detect that a file is in active use when a slave is connected, and requesting events from it.
+     **NOTE:** You should still take precaution not to purge files that a potential replica will need in the future.
+MaxScale can only detect that a file is in active use when a replica is connected, and requesting events from it.

  * `SHOW MASTER STATUS`

    * Shows the name and position of the file to which the binlogrouter will write the next replicated data.
-The name and position do not correspond to the name and position in the master.
+The name and position do not correspond to the name and position in the primary.

  * `SHOW SLAVE STATUS`

-   * Shows the slave status information similar to what a normal MariaDB slave server shows.
+   * Shows the replica status information similar to what a normal MariaDB replica server shows.
 Some of the values are replaced with constants values that never change.
 The following values are not constant:

-     * `Slave_IO_State`: Set to `Waiting for master to send event` when replication is ongoing.
+     * `Slave_IO_State`: Set to `Waiting for primary to send event` when replication is ongoing.

-     * `Master_Host`: Address of the current master.
+     * `Master_Host`: Address of the current primary.

      * `Master_User`: The user used to replicate.

-     * `Master_Port`: The port the master is listening on.
+     * `Master_Port`: The port the primary is listening on.

      * `Master_Log_File`: The name of the latest file that the binlogrouter is writing to.